MaorBer/EX2_OS/README.md

-# Operation Systems ariel Task 2
+# Operation Systems Ariel Task 2

-This Task provides a way to simulate a server and client setup like NetCat using various networking protocols (TCP, UDP, UDS) and commands.
-The tool allows you to run a command (such as a tic-tac-toe game from question 1) on the server and communicate with it using network clients.
+This task involves simulating a server and client setup similar to NetCat using various networking protocols (TCP, UDP, UDS) and commands.
+The server can execute a command (such as a tic-tac-toe game) and communicate with clients using different network protocols.

 ## Prerequisites

 - `nc` (netcat) for TCP and UDP communication.
 - `socat` for Unix Domain Socket (UDS) datagram communication.
 - `gcc` for compilation.

-## Example Usage
+## Compilation

-In all of the examples below, when we use the `-e` flag, we execute a command (in this case, a tic-tac-toe game that we implemented).
-We simulate a server & client with the `nc` command, and for the Unix Domain Socket datagram, we use the `socat` command.

-### Commands Overview

-All of the commands that you can use are in the `run_commands` file.

-### TCP Server and Client Communication

-#### Open a TCP server and wait for input from a client.
-Output goes to stdout.

-#### please start by running the make command.

-**MAKE:**
+First, compile the project:

 ```sh
 make
 ```

+### TCP Server and Client Communication

+#### Example 1: Open a TCP server and wait for input from a client.
+Output goes to stdout.

 **Server:**
 ```sh